No More Soggy Salads

-Dirt in your lettuce leaves or a fruit salad sitting in a pool of water are just a couple of the common issues that a good quality salad spinner can prevent.
+Finding dirt in your lettuce leaves or a fruit salad sitting in a pool of water are just a two examples of the issues that a good quality salad spinner can prevent.
 This is why the salad spinner is one of my favorite kitchen tools.

 The salad spinner is a versatile kitchen tool that not only allows you to thoroughly wash your salad ingredients but dries them, too!